 The beers in the 1973 menu show changes that occurred via transformation in the brewing industry in the preceding 30 years.
 Brewery consolidation in NYC and the expansion of national brands such as Budweiser and Miller High Life, based in the Midwest, took their toll.

-To be sure newer ethnicities came along but for many beer was not their remit, other perhaps than favouring light international lagers.
+To be sure newer ethnicities came along but for many beer was not a cultural acquis, other perhaps than to favour light international lagers.
 That’s how things go, change is ever present in society.

 Still, the 1973 tasting had to be enjoyable, both the beers, which included numerous reputed imports, and the food, too.
 Not only that, but the combination of food and beer would have added that “third taste”.